prowes/weatherapi/README.md

 2. Installing all the libraries from the requirements.txt file
 3. Launching it with all the parameters (see the example in the top of the file).

 Docker can be used as an alternative.
-To run it in Docker, pull an image from docker run -e API_KEY='A1B2C3...' windyapi:v1 .
+You should build an image and then run it with a key as a parameter: docker run -e API_KEY='A1B2C3...' windyapi:v1 .